MechanicalRabbit/NarrativeTest.jl/test/index.md

         4
     =#

-However, if the produced value is equal to `nothing`, it is not displayed.
+However, if this value is equal to `nothing`, it is not displayed.

     result = runtest("<input>", "nothing\n", "\n")
     display(result)